 Recap of Ring Alarm vs. Scout

-While Ring Alarm has easier installation and more affordable monitoring plans, Scout has better customer support as well as a better app.
-Overall, however, I’d go with Ring Alarm over Scout, as the first two categories are more important.
-Of course, there are certain things that come down to personal preferences, which is why I’ve broken it down for you right here.
+While Ring Alarm has easier installation and more affordable monitoring plans, Scout has better customer support and a better app.
+Overall, I’d go with Ring Alarm over Scout, as the first two categories are more important.
+Of course, certain things come down to personal preferences, which is why I’ve broken it down for you right here.